You embarked on the ketogenic diet journey and now you aren’t hungry.

 Keto dieters are supposed to steer clear of carbohydrates, leaving only protein, fats, and certain vegetables to feast on.

-Since carbs tend to make up the majority of the typical diet, it makes sense that a large chunk of calories would be slashed if carbs cannot be depended on to fill the daily caloric total.
+Since carbs tend to make up the majority of the typical diet, it makes sense that a large chunk of calories are slashed when carbs aren’t depended on to fill the daily caloric total.

-And with less food consumption and caloric intake comes an inevitable decrease in weight.
+And with less food consumption and caloric intake comes a decrease in weight.
 But what is it about the ketogenic diet that has dieters feeling less hungry?

 Ketones’ Role in Suppressing Hunger